top of page

 Frequently Asked Questions

-A: Not directly.
+Not directly.
 Admissions officers see CTY as intellectual enrichment, not a differentiator.
-Real-world outputs—research, startups, or technical publications—carry far more weight.
+Real-world outputs research, startups, or technical publications—carry far more weight.

-A: Academically, yes—but financially, it’s challenging.
-With no aid for international families, alternatives like BetterMind Labs or CTD Online offer better value and global access.
+Academically, yes but financially, it’s challenging.
+With no aid for international families, alternatives like mentored programs offer better value and global access.

 Conclusion: Making the Best Decision for Your Family